cloudmesh-community/fa18-523-62/project-report/report.md

 #RedDevils for Manchester United etc. In total we had 50 hashtags overall for
 different teams.

-The statistical football data for this season was taken from --.
+The statistical football data for this season was taken from English Football Data Website [fa-523-62-football-data].
 The data contains all individual match results for this season with number of goals scored by each  team, number of shots, number of shots on target, corners etc. The data also  contained win-loss odd prediction for each time according to various betting websites.
 The results were given as Home team Win, Away Team Win or Draw.

 This data however was match wise which isn't useful for our machine learning algorithm.
 So there was a lot of data manipulation required to get the data in the